Insurance: In-network with Aetna, BCBS, Cigna, Optum, ComPsych, MediNCrease, & Magellan

-Locations: Denton & Online
+Locations: Waco & Online

 Have you struggled with your past?
 Has your past impacted your marriage or significant relationships?
 Do you find less interest in the things that used to bring you happiness?
 Brittany works with adults, teenagers, and couples to address anxiety, trauma, depression, communication struggles, suicidal thoughts, and low self esteem.
 She uses Trauma Model Therapy, Cognitive therapy, and Emotional Transformation Therapy to address the underlying reason for uncomfortable symptoms.